s-yadav/contextMenu.js/README.md

 <h3 id="updatingMenuDoc">Updating menu</h3><br>
 A menu configuration options and image icon, disabling, title and  function can be changed dynamically.
 If you want to change the structure, you need to destroy menu and create again.<br>
 You also can't change the option name, as it its part of structure.
-To update a menu you can pass update json and configuration option.<br><br>
+To update a menu you can pass update structure and configuration option.<br><br>
-Update JSON is similiar to input JSON but in this you need to only pass those key which you want to update.
+Update structure object is similiar to input sturcture object but in this you need to only pass those key which you want to update.
 Ex.<br>
 <pre>
 <code>
-var updateJson = [{
+var updateObj = [{
     name: 'create',
     disable: 'true',
 }, {